 One reason to consider adjusting your withholding is the passage of any new tax legislation.
-For example, after the Tax Cuts and Jobs Act of 2017 was enacted, the IRS needed to revise withholding tables to account for the increased standard deductions, suspension of personal exemptions, and changes in tax rates and brackets.
+For example, several years ago when the Tax Cuts and Jobs Act was enacted, the IRS needed to revise withholding tables to account for the increased standard deductions, suspension of personal exemptions, and changes in tax rates and brackets.
 If you'd like help determining your withholding or estimated tax payments for the rest of the year, please contact us.